gphanikumar/MaterialsOntologies/doc/ConceptOnto.md

 Here we document the ontology ConceptOnto which builds on the [skos](http://www.w3.org/2004/02/skos/core) vocabulary.
 This ontology will represent the following aspects of Materials Domain: Materials Concepts, Material Behavior, Material Parameters, Tools, Techniques, Materials Processes and Material Defects.
 These are implemented as concept schemes.
 All the instances are organized in a hierarchy of concepts.
 The different classes defined in this ontology and the relationships will be detailed here.

 Following prefix is used for individuals in this page.
+All the instances in the ConceptOnto ontology will also be in this space.
+You can pick up the OWL file from here (under construction).

       PREFIX mc: <http://semantic.iitm.ac.in/ConceptOnto#>